alessandrocandolini/location-finder/README.md

 The app relies on the google api endpoint.

 The project is used for a comparison of different approaches to handle concurrent, asynchrnous sources of data (that require debouncing, merging strategy, consistent error handling, etc)
-* traditional imperative async java code using callbacks
+* traditional imperative async java code using callbacks and finite state machines
-* Rx streams
+* Rx reactive streams
 * arrow library (category-theory inspired approach)